noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 15/6/2021 15:51 **Massimo** the brother of Stefano: stay tuned and prepare you to die because in this cartel people simply die.

+- 15/6/2021 18:00 the brain is like a sponge.
+With electronic torture, part of the high aristocracy achieves that a person, considered as a dog, as a slave, cannot concentrate to produce something complex.
+They get prostitution and drug dealers or people who work at a very low level.
+The main reason is due to avoiding complex denunciations of the dictatorial system of technocracy.
+How do they get it?
+Through the electricity carried by the weapons they practically ruin the first layers of our main organ, the brain.
+Our volatile memory, our immediate memory, is severely affected, I notice a lot from the fact that I am working in a Unix machine that will warns the United Nations and I have serious problems in achieving the goals I set myself.
+Physical work is also severely damaged as even as a worker I find myself very tired after half a day.

 - ![](http://telecomlobby.com/Images/90KHz_during_stalking.webp)